Alexander Peskanov

-Alexander Peskanov is a Ukrainian-American concert pianist and composer.
+Alexander Peskanov (Олександр Пєсканов; Александр Песканов, born 1955, Odesa, Ukraine) is a Ukrainian-American concert pianist and composer.

 Life

-Alexander Peskanov was born in Odessa, Ukraine, where he attended the Stoliarsky School of Music, studying first under Rosalia Leontievna Molodietzkaya, who was a grand-pupil of Theodor Leschetizky.
+Alexander Peskanov was born in Odesa, Ukraine, where he attended the Stoliarsky School of Music, studying first under Rosalia Leontievna Molodietzkaya, who was a grand-pupil of Theodor Leschetizky.
 He emigrated to the United States from the Soviet Union in 1973, and attended the Juilliard School of Music, studying with Ania Dorfmann.
 His solo career debut was with Mstislav Rostropovich and the National Symphony.
 He has also appeared with the London Symphony Orchestra, the English Chamber Orchestra, SABC Symphony Orchestra, Cape Town Philharmonic Orchestra, Polish Chamber Philharmonic Orchestra, Bogotá Philharmonic, Venezuela Symphony Orchestra, the Hong Kong Philharmonic, as well as in the United States with the Baltimore, St. Louis, Houston, Utah, Richmond and Pacific Symphonies, and collaborated with Maurice Andre, Jean-Pierre Rampal and Yo-Yo Ma.

 Peskanov has performed at the Wolf Trap, Aspen, Grant Park, Newport, Seattle, Vancouver, Monterrey, Sarasota and Flagstaff festivals, and in coast-to-coast recitals including a piano recital at Avery Fisher Hall, Lincoln Center as part of the series, "Russian Splendor," the Van Cliburn Foundation Series in Ft.
 Worth, Texas, and the Gina Bachauer Piano Festival in Salt Lake City, Utah.
 He was a featured soloist at The 3rd Sopot International Music Festival in Poland in the performance of the Tchaikovsky Piano Concerto No.1.

 Peskanov founded a new piano syllabus/event, Piano Olympics in 1991, a program for evaluation of piano technical skills and authored a series of six books, The Russian Technical Regimen for the Piano, published by Hal Leonard/Willis Music.
 He has also produced the movie soundtracks of He Knows You're Alone (1980 film) in collaboration with his brother, Mark Peskanov, The Clairvoyant (1982 film), The Lottery Rose (1984 film), as well as the music score for the musical Blockheads, original 1984 London production.